-We wish to bound $\Delta_i(t)$, the number of packets that \OPT is ahead on router $i$ at time $t$.
+We wish to bound $\Delta_i(t)$, the number of packets by which \OPT is ahead on router $i$ at time $t$.
 This is the purpose of Lemmas~\ref{lem:di+}--\ref{lemma:DeltaUpper}.
-The basic idea of the proof is the following.
-Going from router $i-1$ to router $i$, each unit that $\Delta_{i}$ increases above $\Delta_{i-1}$ corresponds to an additional packet having router $i-1$ as its last router that \GREEDY has processed on $i-1$ but that \OPT has not yet processed on router $i-1$.
-The reason that \OPT did not process the packet was that it was processing another packet released on router $i-1$ that counts towards the extra packets it has processed on router $i$.
-If there have been $\ell$ such increases, then \OPT still has to process $\ell$ such packets on router $i-1$.
-Each of these packets must have priority at least that of the packets that \OPT did serve because \GREEDY preferred processing them.
-Processing them on router $i-1$ takes $\ell$ more steps, giving a lower bound on the value of \OPT.
+The basic idea of the proof is the following: Each unit by which $\Delta_i$ exceeds $\Delta_{i-1}$ corresponds to a packet whose last router is $i-1$ and which \GREEDY has processed there but \OPT has not.
+The reason \OPT did not process it is that it was processing another packet released on router $i-1$ that contributes to its lead on router $i$.
+If there are $\ell$ such packets, then \OPT still has to process $\ell$ packets on router $i-1$.
+Each of these packets must have priority at least that of the packets \OPT processed, because \GREEDY preferred them.
+Processing them takes \OPT $\ell$ additional steps, giving a lower bound on its cost.